MeiFagundes/ListDeclutteringTool/README.md

-**List Decluttering Tool** is a free tool that simplify your lists and help you extract useful data from your clipboard pretty fast!
+**List Decluttering Tool** is a free tool that simplifies your lists and help you extract useful data from your clipboard pretty fast!

 ![](Design/Icon.png)